 In Ontario, we have a “no-fault” process or set of rules for auto accidents.
 These benefits are called “accident benefits” and basically mean that irrespective of who is responsible or “at fault” for the accident, you are still entitled to a large range of benefits to help you in a time when you are most vulnerable and need the benefits most.
 Generally, this system of insurance was introduced to provide accident victims with a large variety of benefits to foster their rehabilitation and to reduce the number of claims against insurers.

-It is important to note, that such benefits do not cover damages for pain & suffering, or future income-loss.
+It is important to note, that such benefits do not cover damages for pain & suffering or future income loss.
 A lawyer will need to be retained if you want to claim for a tort action to recover for such things.
 A tort, in common law jurisdictions, is a wrong that involves a breach of a civil duty owed to someone else.
 It is differentiated from a crime, which involves a breach of a duty owed to society in general.
 A tort action is lodged against the driver who may have caused your accident.
 To succeed with a tort claim, your injuries need to be of a “serious and permanent” nature.
 This requirement of “serious and permanent” to claiming in tort is known as the “threshold”, subject to judicial interpretation and defined by the courts.
-A top Ottawa personal injury lawyer such as David Hollingsworth will the fluency to understand the fluid nature of the threshold, since the judicial interpretation of the threshold changes constantly.
+A top Ottawa personal injury lawyer such as David Hollingsworth will have the fluency to understand the fluid nature of the threshold since the judicial interpretation of the threshold changes constantly.
 Your success depends on the facts of your case, and how the case is presented.
-Generally, a victim of an Ottawa personal injury or auto accident has two cases: first, a no-fault case against the insurance company and second, a tort case against the person or insurance company for the driver responsible for the accident.
-There may be an accident benefit claim and no tort claim or a tort claim and no accident benefits claim, and sometimes there is both a claim in accident benefits and tort.
+Generally, a victim of an Ottawa personal injury or auto accident has two cases: first, a no-fault case against the insurance company, and second, a tort case against the person or insurance company for the driver responsible for the accident.
+There may be an accident benefits claim and no tort claim or a tort claim and no accident benefits claim, and sometimes there is both a claim in accident benefits and tort.
 In short, your success depends on the facts of your case, the extent of the injuries, and the skill of your top Ottawa Lawyer.
-An experienced lawyer can help to explain the nature of the threshold, and it’s complexities to you so that you do not lose out on the benefits that you deserve.
+An experienced lawyer can help to explain the nature of the threshold, and its complexities to you so that you do not lose out on the benefits that you deserve.

 Top Ottawa Personal Injury Lawyer David Hollingsworth can help you to recover accident benefits, including (1) Medical/Rehabilitative, (2) Income Replacement (3) Caregiver Benefits, (4) Housekeeping / Home-maintenance Benefits, and (5) Attendant Care Benefits.